How do I get started?

 I have attended well over 30 hours of in-service training; should I submit every in-service training I’ve ever attended?

 All in-service training hours that meet criteria toward Endorsement® must be related to the CT-AIMH Competency Guidelines®.
-Be sure to list which specific knowledge or skill area is covered at each training, e.g., attachment, separation and loss; cultural competence; etc. For a training to count toward Endorsement® at least one competency must have been covered.
-It is important to remember that Endorsement® reflects training specialization in the promotion of culturally sensitive, relationship-based practice promoting social and emotional well-being in the first years of life or infant mental health.
+Be sure to list which specific knowledge or skill area is covered at each training, e.g., attachment, separation and loss, cultural competence, etc. For a training to count toward Endorsement®, at least one competency must have been covered.
+It is important to remember that Endorsement® reflects training specialization in the promotion of culturally sensitive, relationship-based practice promoting social and emotional well-being in the first years of life or infant and early childhood mental health.

 Although the minimum requirement is 30 hours, we expect Endorsement® applicants to document that they have achieved competency in almost all of the categories via college course work, on-the-job training, in-service opportunities and reflective supervision/consultation.